The rangeland ecology and management area of specialization focuses on linking bio-physical and human systems to ensure

-Concepts covered pertain to both domestic and indigenous grazing animals, include a variety of grassland and shrubland types, and emphasize adaptive management techniques.
+Concepts covered pertain to both domestic and wild grazing animals, include a variety of grassland and shrubland types, and emphasize adaptive management techniques.

 The natural resource stewardship degree requires completion of 30 credits, including 14 credits of required core coursework, 9 credits in the focus area (rangeland ecology and management), and 7 credits of electives.
 This is a coursework-only degree and does not require completion of a thesis.

 Specialization Courses: Rangeland Ecology and Management